-OrlandoMagic.com's Josh Cohen projects the best point guards in 2019-20.
-Click through this slideshow for full analysis and rankings.
+OrlandoMagic.com's Josh Cohen ranks the best point guards in the 2018-19 regular season.
+Click through this slideshow for full rankings and analysis.

 Note: The contents of this gallery have not been reviewed or endorsed by the Orlando Magic and do not reflect the opinions of the Magic’s Basketball Operations staff, partners or sponsors.